If you're about to begin your investing journey, you're in the right place. Welcome!

 First Things First: What’s a “Safe” Investment?

-A safe investment is the one with low risk.
-Your money stays safe during investment even though you may not receive significant returns.
-Keeping your investment amount safe while generating modest income rates is the main objective of these investments.
+A safe investment is one with low risk.
+Your money stays safe during the investment period, even if you do not receive significant returns.
+Safeguarding your investment while generating modest returns is the main objective of these investments.

 The goal?
-The journey towards success takes time over rushing through.
+The journey towards success takes time; rushing through it won't work.

 These investment options are best suited for: